downsiteup/project_03/README.md

-The "walkthru" of the game:
+How to play the game:

+1) Open the index.html in your browser.

+2) See the actor at the bottom and the passing enemies.

-1) With the actor you have to reach the water.
+3) With the actor you have to reach the water.

-2) While moving across the road you have to try not to get in touch with the bugs.
+4) While moving across the road you have to try not to get in touch with the bugs.

-3) Move the actor with the following keys:
+5) Move the actor with the following keys:

 	- "up" for moving up